setting unrealistic goals

 Imagine working hard every day, but no matter what, you just can’t seem to reach that high bar you set.

-Here are the most likely consequences of setting unrealistic goal:
+Here are other consequences of setting unrealistic goals:

 • Demotivation and Disappointment: When goals seem impossible to reach, you’ll start feeling demotivated.
-This will decrease your power will and you may feel discouraged.
+This will decrease your willpower, and you may feel discouraged.

 • Burnout: The pressure to achieve an unrealistic goal can lead to emotional exhaustion.
 And this will lead to burnout, making it hard to even focus on smaller tasks.